JakeClapper/Routing-Algorithm/README.md

 **Unit Tests**
 * Created Unit Tests that compared the output to the expected output.
 The test would pass if the addresses matched, otherwise it would fail.
+* Unit tests are essential because they ensure the quality of the software.
+Unit tests verify parts of the code to ensure that there are no regressions
+* when changes are made.
+Unit tests are also helpful for developement, because they can help identify problems that the developer testing did not reveal.